Automated feature extraction and selection for data-driven models of rapid battery capacity fade and end of life: Methods

-The aim of the feature creation and selection process is to reduce the dimensionality of the input data by producing metrics that represent the most important aspects affecting state of health.
-For example if the raw input data has size $\mathbb{R}^{n\times m}$, where $n$ is the number of time points and $m$ the number of raw data streams, then we would aim to have a feature set of size $\mathbb{R}^{p\times q}$, where $p\ll n$.
+The aim of the feature extraction and selection process is to reduce the dimensionality of the input data by producing metrics that represent the most important aspects affecting state of health \cite{deng2020SoH_Estimation_FeatSel_VoltageCurves}.
+For example if the raw input data has size $\mathbb{R}^{n\times m}$, where $n$ is the number of time points and $m$ the number of raw data streams, then we aim to have a feature set size $\mathbb{R}^{p\times q}$, where $p\ll n$.
 (In our case $q$ and $m$ are similar sizes, both relatively small.)

-The frequency at which to generate features is a subjective choice, and involves a trade-off between computational complexity versus skipping useful information.
-If battery capacity is only measured occasionally, it would make sense to only update features when capacity measurements are available, calculating features using data between each capacity measurement, over some time period $\Delta t$.
-In the case of the data used here, the cells were cycled continuously and the cycling data was directly used for capacity measurements.
-Therefore in this paper, features were generated for every $\Delta t = 12$ hours of data, equivalent to every 9-19th cycle.
+The frequency at which to extract features is a subjective choice, and involves a trade-off between computational complexity versus skipping useful information.
+If battery capacity is only measured occasionally (e.g.\ monthly), it would make sense to calculate features using data between capacity measurements, over some time period $\Delta t$.
+Here, the cells were cycled continuously at high rates, resulting in up to 28 cycles per day, and the cycling data was directly used for capacity measurements.
+We therefore could have chosen quite short intervals for $\Delta t$, we investigated the impact of different frequencies of feature extraction and found that using a very short interval ($\Delta t = 1$ hour) slowed down the computational speed significantly but did not change overall performance.
+Using a long interval ($\Delta t = 24$ hours) tended to miss important features such as rapid changes in ageing.
+Therefore, as a compromise, features were extracted for every $\Delta t = 12$ hours of data, equivalent to taking a health measurement every 9-19th cycle depending on charging protocol.
+Note, this is specific to the datasets used in this paper and may be different for other data.

-Features can be created using any function of the raw data \cite{murphy2012MLprobabilistic}, and here they were generated with an automated process based on `time spent' in certain usage regions.
-A pseudo-code representation of the feature creation process is shown in Algorithm \ref{alg:feature_generation}.
+Features can be extracted using any function of the raw data and there is a trade-off between complexity and simplicity \cite{murphy2012MLprobabilistic}.
+Here we created an automated process based on `time spent' in certain usage regions, based on the training data set.
+A pseudo-code representation of the feature extraction process is shown in Algorithm \ref{alg:feature_generation}.
+Time spent in different regions is a simple health indicator that can easily be understood and acted upon by a user.
+For the process to be automatic, the health indicators must be extracted based on data calculated from the training set.
+Hence feature extraction was split into two parts: 1) calculating the variable bounds, 2) extracting the feature data.